The White Dragon School Blog

 Stay Alert

-• Smartphones can divert your attention and distract you.
-The recent rise in pedestrian traffic death since 2010 has been attributed to increased mobile phone usage.
+- Smartphones can divert your attention and distract you.
+The recent rise in pedestrian traffic deaths since 2010 has been attributed to increased mobile phone usage.

 Halloween is an exciting time of year for kids.
 With a few precautions, parents can ensure that their kids have fun and stay safe as well.
 Happy Halloween from your friends at White Dragon Martial Arts!